-Compulsive lying is one of the major symptoms of low self-esteem.
-For whatever reason/s in the past, an individual’s brain develops lying as a coping and defence mechanism, essentially it means that the person is convinced that lying is the only way they can “survive in this punishing and judgmental world.”
-Truth might have come at a heavy price for them in the past, and thereby making them blind to the fact that lying too has its dire consequences.
+Compulsive lying is one of the significant symptoms of low self-esteem.
+For whatever reason/s in the past, an individual’s brain develops lying as a coping and defence mechanism; essentially it means that the person is convinced that lying is the only way they can “survive in this punishing and judgmental world.”
+The truth might have come at a heavy price for them in the past and thereby making them blind to the fact that lying too has its dire consequences.

-I understand that it is really difficult to deal with someone who can’t be trusted for their habit of lying, and one is especially perturbed when it is one’s life partner.
+I understand that it is challenging to deal with someone who can’t be trusted for their habit of lying, and one is singularly perturbed when it is one’s, life partner.
 I sincerely suggest that you speak to her about your concerns.
 Raise them as questions if you think that might help.
-For e.g. instead of saying, ‘Your lying is destroying my peace of mind,’ ask something like, ‘how do you think this compulsive lying would affect our mental health?’
+E.g. instead of saying, ‘Your lying is destroying my peace of mind,’ ask something like, ‘how do you think this compulsive lying would affect our mental health?’